-Factors such as processed meat intake, age, trans fatty acid, body mass index, alcohol, family history of diabetes, high cholesterol, physical activity, high blood pressure and smoking.
+Factors such as processed meat intake, age, trans fatty acid, body mass index, alcohol, family history of the disease, high cholesterol, physical activity, high blood pressure, and smoking.

 Around 17,130 incident diagnoses of diabetes type 2 were made in 28 years of follow-up.
 Furthermore, the researchers investigated the role of magnesium in the context of quality of carbs in the participants’ diets.

-The researchers came to the discovery that those participants who had the highest magnesium intake of magnesium actually had 15 % lower risk regarding type 2 diabetes in comparison to those participants with the lowest magnesium intake.
+The researchers came to the discovery that those participants who had the highest magnesium intake of magnesium actually had a 15 % lower risk of the chronic disease in comparison to those participants with the lowest magnesium intake.

-In fact, more magnesium was linked to lower risk of type 2 diabetes in the participants who consumed poor carb sources.
+In fact, more magnesium was linked to a lower risk of the disease in the participants who consumed poor carb sources.
 This is in comparison to the participants who consumes carb sources consisting of high cereal fiber and low glycemic index.